Rosen College of Hospitality Management: Undergraduate degrees

-Along with mandatory curriculum requirements, in order for a Rosen student to gain real-world experience in the hospitality industry, all Rosen undergraduate programs require the student to complete three, one-hour paid internships over three separate semesters.
+Along with mandatory curriculum requirements, in order for a Rosen student to gain real-world experience in the hospitality industry, all Rosen undergraduate programs require the student to complete three paid internships over three separate semesters.
 Each semester's internship must consist of at least 16 hours work per week and must be paid at no less than minimum wage.

 In addition, the College offers undergraduate minors in Hospitality Management and Event Management; the minors are open to all UCF students except Rosen College majors.

 Graduate degrees

 The College offers the following graduate degrees: